pixee/java-security-toolkit/README.md

 # Java Code Security Toolkit

 This utility hosts a number of code security controls for various application security vulnerability categories.
-It can be used directly by programmers, but you may have been introduced to it by being having it directly injected into your application by pixee.
+It can be used directly by programmers, but you may have been introduced to it by being having it directly added to you code by automation.

 ## Building